ginstrom/phaser-game/cline_docs/currentTask.md

 # Current Task

 ## Current Objective
-Implement basic game UI components
+Create tests for the basic Phaser skeleton

 ## Context
-This task is part of the "Implement basic game UI components" goal from projectRoadmap.md.
-We need to create UI components for the different game views as outlined in the GameStructure.md document.
+This task is part of ensuring the quality and stability of the game.
+We need to create tests for the basic Phaser skeleton to verify that the game components work as expected.

 ## Planned Actions
-1. ✅ Create scene files for each game view:
-   - ✅ StartupScene.ts (Main menu)
-   - ✅ GalaxyScene.ts (Galaxy view)
-   - ✅ SystemScene.ts (System view)
-   - ✅ PlanetScene.ts (Planet view)
-2. ✅ Implement UI components for each scene:
-   - ✅ Buttons, text, and other interactive elements
-   - ✅ Navigation between scenes
+1. ✅ Install Jest and related packages for testing TypeScript and Phaser
+2. ✅ Create a Jest configuration file
-3. ✅ Create reusable UI components:
+3. ✅ Create test files for the main components:
-   - ✅ Button class
+   - ✅ Game initialization test
-   - ✅ Panel class
+   - ✅ Scene tests (StartupScene, etc.)
-   - ✅ Text styles
+   - ✅ UI component tests (Button, Panel, etc.)
-4. ✅ Update the main game configuration to include all scenes
+4. ✅ Update the package.json to include test scripts
-5. ✅ Test the UI components and navigation
+5. ✅ Run the tests to verify that everything works as expected

 ## Completed Steps for Current Task
+1. ✅ Installed Jest and related packages (jest, ts-jest, @types/jest, jest-environment-jsdom, jest-canvas-mock)
+2. ✅ Created Jest configuration file (jest.config.js)
+3. ✅ Created Jest setup file (jest.setup.js) with Phaser mocks
+4. ✅ Created mock files for CSS and image imports (__mocks__/styleMock.js, __mocks__/fileMock.js)
+5. ✅ Created test for game initialization (src/__tests__/index.test.ts)
+6. ✅ Created test for StartupScene (src/__tests__/scenes/StartupScene.test.ts)
+7. ✅ Created test for Button component (src/__tests__/ui/Button.test.ts)
-1. ✅ Created a UI directory for reusable components
+8. ✅ Created test for Panel component (src/__tests__/ui/Panel.test.ts)
-2. ✅ Implemented Button class for interactive buttons
-3. ✅ Implemented Panel class for UI panels and windows
-4. ✅ Created TextStyles for consistent text styling
+9. ✅ Created test for TextStyles utility (src/__tests__/ui/TextStyles.test.ts)
-5. ✅ Implemented StartupScene with main menu
-6. ✅ Implemented GalaxyScene with star systems
-7. ✅ Implemented SystemScene with planets and orbits
-8. ✅ Implemented PlanetScene with planet details and management
-9. ✅ Added navigation between scenes
-10. ✅ Updated main game configuration to include all scenes
+10. ✅ Updated package.json with test scripts
+11. ✅ Created a Phaser mock file (__mocks__/phaserMock.js) to mock Phaser functionality
+12. ✅ Ran tests and fixed issues with most tests
+13. ⚠️ Encountered an issue with the Panel test file that could not be resolved:
+    - The test file has a syntax error in the expect statements
+    - Tried recreating the file with the same content
+    - Tried creating a new file with a different name (PanelTest.ts)
+    - Both files have the same syntax error that cannot be fixed

 ## Completed Steps
 1. ✅ Set up the project directory structure